-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to recover completely.
+Some people take drugs or alcohol to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as depression and anxiety.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and healthy.

-Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is available at certain drug and alcohol treatment facilities around the country which recognize the unique needs and challenges which gays and lesbians will experience during treatment.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, however it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.
+Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse rehabilitation.
+A specialized curriculum and treatment environment which is conducive to the needs of gays and lesbians is obtainable at certain drug rehab programs around the country which understand the unique needs and challenges which gays and lesbians will encounter during treatment.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, although it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.

 Whether it is evident or not, seniors and older adults comprise a significant percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehabilitation programs which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction problems.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehabilitation programs which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction issues.
 Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to locate rehabilitation before any long term consequences occur.
+It is beneficial for seniors and older adults to find treatment before any long term consequences arise.

-Rehabilitation from drug addiction is a process that can be difficult and in a lot ofways intimidating.
-This is why some women seeking recovery feel more comfortable in treatment facilities designed specifically for women.
-Women who are addicted to drugs or alcohol typicallyhave personal issues that are considerably different than their male counter parts.
-In a drug or alcohol rehab center where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal issues that led to her drug abuse and addiction problems.
-Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to work through in the company of other women without fear of judgment or retaliation.
+Rehabilitation from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in rehab centers designed specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are much different than that of males.
+In a drug or alcohol rehabilitation center where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal issues that led to her drug abuse and addiction problems.
+Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
+These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug rehabilitation centers created solely for men are popping up across the nation.
-While rehab facilities that work with both men and women are still the standard for drug and alcohol rehabilitation, many facilities are providing programs intended to help a specific target group.
-These centers are able to focus on what their client's individual needs are in a way that standard programs are not.
-While these specialized types of rehab programs are not needed for all recovering addicts, many men are deciding on men-only addiction treatment centers.
-This treatment option is best suited for those who feel more comfortable among others of the same sex when discussing private and often difficult memories from the past.
-Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a good way of receiving the support needed to make the process that much more endurable.
+Drug and alcohol treatment centers created specifically for men are rising up across the country.
+Although rehab facilities that work with both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab facilities are creating programs designed to help a specific target group.
+These centers are able to focus on what their client's particular needs are in a way that standard programs are not.
+While these specialized types of rehab programs may not be needed for all recovering addicts, many men are selecting men-only addiction rehab programs.
+This rehabilitation option is excellent for those who feel more comfortable among others of the same sex when sharing private and often difficult issues from the past.
+Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more endurable.

-DUI/DWI offenders are typically required to participate in a certain number of hours either in counseling, meetings or a substance abuse rehab program.
-Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse treatment program.
+DUI/DWI offenders are typically required to participate in a specific number of hours either in counseling, meetings or a substance abuse treatment program.
+Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
+Offenders who are regarded as low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehab program.

-Criminal justice clients frequently need substance abuse rehabilitation due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be adhered to in order to be admitted into a criminal justice substance abuse treatment program or recovery program.
-The initial step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who determine how much and what type of drug is necessary.
-Often, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients often need drug or alcohol rehabilitation because of their problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehab program or recovery program.
+The first step is to establish the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients obtain their drug rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.

-Self payment drug rehab centers are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment drug treatment facilities are an outstanding alternative to other types of rehab programs i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, make contact with a drug or alcohol rehabilitation program and inquire as to their payment options.
-It is a good idea to contact a number of facilities so that you have a comparison of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
+In order to learn more about self payment at a specific program, contact a drug or alcohol rehab program and inquire as to their payment options.
+It is beneficial to contact a number of facilities so that you have an understanding of your choices regarding rehab options and payment options.

-Paying for drug treatment can be a problem, as all resources have been exhausted due to the persons drug habit.
-Many drug rehab facilities understand this fact which is why many drug rehab facilities around the country offer payment options known as a sliding scale fee.
-There are many variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehab facilities would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.
+Paying for drug rehabilitation can be a problem, because typically all resources have been exhausted because of their addiction.
+Many drug treatment facilities fully grasp this reality which is why many drug and alcohol rehab programs across the nation offer payment options known as a sliding scale fee.
+There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.